Sex Toys Are For Anyone

 So with all that in mind, read on for our favorite penis-friendly picks...

 While anal play is not necessarily for everyone, if you were born with a penis then you also, in all likelihood, have a prostate gland.
 Also known as the P-spot, this is basically the male version of the G-spot—a pleasure-prone bundle of sensitive nerve endings located just inside the rectum.
 The prostate is located about two inches in and located near your belly, and a more elongated plug like the Icicle No. 26 is sure to hit the spot.
-If you don’t feel comfortable with glass, or want something smaller, or you prefer the softer sensation of silicone, the Bubbles and the Spade are both awesome choices.
+If you don’t feel comfortable with glass, the Firefly Ace II offers a bubbled shape in silky silicone at a good size (and glows in the dark!!), or if you want something smaller, the Bubbles and the Spade are both awesome choices.

 Speaking of bums, you may like the feeling of hitting your p-spot without necessarily leaving something in there.
-That's when a curved wand like Gem can be the perfect tool.
-It's great for rimming and inserting and has a curve on one end and bubbles on the other, endless fun!
+That's when a curved wand like the incredibly famous Pure Wand can be the perfect tool.
+It's great for rimming and inserting and has a very impressive weight and curve for endless fun!
+Read more about it here.

 Last but definitely not least, we recommend the Fin from Dame Products to just about everybody.
 Whether you’re playing with yourself or someone else, this wearable finger vibe is a total MVP when it comes to giving and receiving pleasure.
 One of the best things about the Fin is that it allows partners to share intimacy, with or without penetrative sex—worn around the fingers, the Fin can be used intuitively, like an extension of your own body, and delivers medium, rumbly vibes that don’t overshadow any other contributions.
 If you’ve never used a vibrator on your penis, try it on the underside of the shaft, just below the head, or the perianal area—in layman’s terms, that’s the no-man’s land between your penis and your butt.